 The moral of the story is that if you look around you can always find things that people are getting rid of that can be of benefit to you if you do the work of obtaining them and re-purposing them.
 Get in the habit and you can get lots of things for free.

 It’s damn annoying that some of the “disposable” pepper grinders (the kind made by spice manufacturers and sold at grocery stores) can’t be easily opened so they can be refilled and re-used when they are empty.
 I recently found myself with an empty disposable pepper grinder at the same time that I couldn’t locate my salt grinder.
 I thought I could wash it and fill it with sea salt, but … it’s made so as to be very difficult to open.

-Here’s the trick: Soak the plastic top in very hot water for several minutes.
+Here’s the trick: Put the empty grinder container in a cup full of very hot water.
+Near boiling is good.
+Soak the plastic top in this very hot water for several minutes.
 This makes the plastic just a bit more flexible, which should allow you to pull the plastic top off the glass jar.
 Just hold the glass jar in one hand and the plastic top in the other and pull them straight apart.
 Then you can dry it and re-fill it.
 Once it’s refilled, to put the top back on, just press the top firmly onto the jar.

 On Friday, on the spur of the moment, my wife decided to gather a minivan full of things we don’t need, and, the next morning take them to a local church that was renting tables at their church yard sale.
 We paid $40 for the use of 2 tables, which we filled with our used children’s books, kitchen gadgets, dishes, and plates, Christmas decorations, and assorted other items.
 Our rule was that we were only taking things that we no longer needed or wanted.
 These things would be sold at the yard sale and if unsold would end up donated to Goodwill or put in the trash.